camolezi/WebPainter/README.md

 # WebPainter
 A MS Paint like web application.

-The application can be used here: https://interactivewebpainter.herokuapp.com/
+The application can be used here, in the first access, the site can take a few seconds to load: https://interactivewebpainter.herokuapp.com/

 # How to draw with friends: